How to Survive Crazy Christmas Stress with Yoga

 This Christmas I am giving attention to myself as well and have fulfilled my dream of applying for yoga teacher training in India.

 I got submitted to my first ever yoga teacher training in India and can’t wait for it!
 I will be flying to Rishikesh in January and start my yoga teacher training on February 1st.

 Here are a few tips on how to survive your Christmas this year:

 1. B-R-E-A-T-H-E: We all do it thousands of times per day, but not properly.
 Focus on your breath and try to breathe deeply out.
 This helps you to release accumulated carbon dioxide and feel more relaxed mentally and physically

-2. T-I-M-E-O-U-T: Take some tome out and spend time with yourself.
+2. T-I-M-E-O-U-T: Take some time out and spend time with yourself.
 Book yourself in for a massage or enjoy an evening alone.
 Put some candles on, meditate, relax and do NOTHING.
-You will be surprised how amazing it feels!
+You will be surprised by how amazing it feels!

 3. Y-O-G-A: Practise yoga daily.
 Schedule a fixed time for yoga every single day.
 It’s so important to stay in tune with your body and mind and yoga will definitely help you to feel your inner strength while keeping cool and relaxed

 4. N-O-U-R-I-S-H: Nourish the temple of your soul, your body.
 Eat well.
 Take in lots of fruits and veggies especially in the cold season now.
 Eating only cookies and fast food decreased your mood and leads to depression and fatigue